ChihchaoMao/python-GUI/README.md

 ## Basic Frame
-A basic frame example along with some common functions has been added to [Codes](https://github.com/ChihchaoMao/python-GUI/tree/main/Codes).
+A basic frame example along with some common functions, named *LabelAndLineEdit*  has been added to [Codes](https://github.com/ChihchaoMao/python-GUI/tree/main/Codes).